 “In all my years of teaching a careers class, I have never had a student raise their hand and say ‘I want to be an addict!”
 (LaRiviere, Sara Ed.D, Interview 2011).
-No one wants to be addicted.
-And, no one wants to be around someone who is addicted.
-Often people ask “Why don’t they just quit?
-Why don’t they stay sober?
-Do they like their lives?”

-The list of symptoms is as long as the multitude of drugs (illegal and prescription) being abused.
+The list of symptoms is as long as the multitude of drugs (illegal and prescription) and other substances being abused.
 Since the brain is adaptive, larger and larger doses of drugs/alcohol will be needed by the user to achieve his/her sought after effects.
 This cannot only lead to overdose, but can increase negative reactions during withdrawal which can precipitate relapse.

 Withdrawal takes on the opposite characteristics of those observed when the drug is being used.
 For example, those withdrawing from cocaine (a stimulant) will experience deep depression.
 Those withdrawing from alcohol (a depressant) will experience anxiety and sleepiness.
 Therefore, as people withdraw from the desired effects of the drugs they are abusing, they will experience exacerbated reactions of the kind they have been trying, often for years, to avoid.
 This is one of the main reasons for relapse.